Piotr Trytek

-Piotr Trytek is a Polish general who was appointed by the European Union on 28 October 2022 to lead its mission for training Ukrainian troops during the 2022 Russian invasion of Ukraine, EUMAM Ukraine.
+Piotr Trytek is a general of the Poland Land Forces.
+He was appointed by the European Union on 28 October 2022 to lead its mission for training Ukrainian troops during the 2022 Russian invasion of Ukraine, EUMAM Ukraine.

 As of October 2022 Trytek is commander of the Polish Armed Force’s 11th Lubuska Armored Cavalry Division, and served as part of the missions in Iraq and Afghanistan.

 Education

 Piotr Trytek graduated from the Higher School of Mechanized Forces Officers (1994), higher education at the Faculty of Land Forces, Command and Staff Studies at the National Defense University (2002), postgraduate studies in strategic and operational studies at the National Defense University (2013), postgraduate studies in defense policy at the War Studies Academy (2018).